cmu-delphi/www-main/README.md

 ### Building the blog file

-see before using `Rscript -e 'blogdown::build_site(local=TRUE, run_hugo=FALSE, build_rmd="content/blog/<NAME>.Rmd")'` where `<NAME>` should be replaced by the name of the Rmd file.
-The generated files should be commited to this repository to ensure reproducibility.
+see before using `Rscript -e 'blogdown::build_site(local=TRUE, run_hugo=FALSE, build_rmd="content/blog/<NAME>.Rmd")'` where `<NAME>` should be replaced by the name of the Rmd file. **The generated files should be committed to this repository to ensure reproducibility.**

 ## Adding new people (team, blog authors)

 People on this website are centrally managed in the `/content/people/index.md` file.
-Each entry should have the following entries
+Each entry should have the following attributes:

- * `key` ... short key to identify this person when referencing it in the blog section
+ * `key` ... short key to identify this person when referencing them in the blog section
  * `firstName`, `lastName`, `affiliation`
  * `image` ... name of the head shot image (preferred 500x500px in JPG format) stored in `/content/people/headshots`
  * `description` ... used within the blog footer as an about the author text